Images © ITV Studios, 1968 / Composition @ Alan Hayes © 2024

 Document Extract © ITV Studios, 1968

 • Director Roy Ward Baker signed off from Randall and Hopkirk (Deceased) with this episode having completed one other, But What A Sweet Little Room.
 He would go on to continue his long association with ITC by working on The Persuaders!, Jason King, The Protectors and Return of the Saint in the 1970s.
-He later recorded an audio commentary to accompany this episode for Australian DVD licensees Umbrella Entertainment on 9th June 2004.
+He later recorded an audio commentary to accompany this episode for Australian DVD label Umbrella Entertainment on 9th June 2004.

 • On the Umbrella audio commentary for this episode, director Roy Ward Baker alluded to the process of redressing sets: "The sets were very good.
 We were used to that and expected it.
 One of the interesting things about series production was the way in which sets were adapted, revamped and repainted from episode to episode and series to series.
 A lot of it depended on Elstree Studios' enormous scene block.
 They'd been building sets there since the 1930s and never threw anything away.
 They chopped it up into manageable pieces and stored it, so there was a wonderful 'wardrobe' of sets that you could pull out of the hanger, reassemble piece by piece in a different shape or order and get a marvellous set for very little cost."